Nickersoft/push.js/README.md

 Push can be used on Android Chrome (apparently Safari on iOS does not have notification support), but the website in which it is running on ***must*** use have a valid SSL certificate (HTTPS only!!) otherwise it will not work.
 This is due to Google's [decision to drop the Notification constructor](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/BygptYClroM) from mobile Chrome.
 Sucks but hey, that's life, am I right?

-### See It In Action ###

-Before you go out and try Push for yourself, you probably want to confirm it actually works in your browser, right?

-Lucky for you a demo is available [here](http://nickersoft.github.io/push.js/demo.html).

 ### Development ###

 If you feel like this library is your jam and you want to contribute (or you think I'm an idiot who missed something), check out Push's neat [contributing guidelines](CONTRIBUTING.md) on how you can make your mark.